Yrgo-24/machine-learning/code/libatmega/cpp/README.md

 * `Pair`: Implementation of pairs containing values of any data type.
 * `Vector`: Implementation of dynamic vectors of any data type.

 The library also includes miscellaneous utility functions, type traits etc.

+A test program is implemented.

 ## Usage
 This library must be opened in a Windows environment to build.